jona-tech/Batttleship-milestone-project/README.md

 ## Other

-* Unfixed Bug: The linter tips show some minor errors about redifining variables "ships" and "board" from outer scope
+* Fixed Bug: The linter tips showed 7 errors about redifining variables "ships" and "board" from outer scope.
+This was fixed by renaming the global variables
+* Game Over didn't show up when the game was over.
+This was fixed by adding a conditional statement that prints game over when the player is out of rounds.